Y4cine/MetaNode/PROJECT_OVERVIEW.md

 - All file, menu, toolbar, and mode logic is now delegated to manager classes.
 - UI state and data flows are robust, with strong validation and error handling.
 - The codebase is ready for further modularization and extension.
+- `NodeTree` in `tree_view.py` is now fully modularized using mixins for search, context menu, clipboard, and drag-and-drop logic.
+The class is declarative and easy to maintain.
+- `ContentPanelView` in `content_panel_view.py` is now modularized using mixins for filtering, table, and editor management.
+The class is declarative and easy to maintain.

 ---